shorepc/AngelGab006/README.md

   ### about me:

- - I am currently a student 👨‍🎓
+ - I am currently a student. 👨‍🎓
- - I love learn new things 👨‍🔬
+ - I want to learn new things. 👨‍🔬
- - I am learning javascript, git and css 👨‍💻
+ - I am currently learning javascript, git and css. 👨‍💻
- - And wherever I am; I want to participate and help 🙋‍♂️
+ - And wherever I am; I want to participate and help. 🙋‍♂️

    <h3 align="left">Connect with me in:</h3>
    <div align="left">